tnyandoro/url-shortener/README.md

 1. Install Node.js and dependencies just run npm install to install (`express`, `body-parser`, `express-validator`, `sqlite3`, `valid-url`).
 2. Run the Node.js application.
+3. To start the app type `npm start`
-3. Send POST requests to `/shorten` with a JSON payload containing the original URL.
+4. Send POST requests to `/shorten` with a JSON payload containing the original URL.
-4. Receive a shortened URL in the response.
+5. Receive a shortened URL in the response.
-5. Use the shortened URL to redirect to the original URL.
+6. Use the shortened URL to redirect to the original URL.
+7. To run tests on the app type `npm test`

 ## Example